John E. Mellish

 John Edward Mellish (12 January 1886 - 13 July 1970, Medford, Oregon) was an American amateur astronomer and telescope builder.

 Biography

 Mellish was born in Wisconsin, the son of Arthur Mellish (1862–1928) and Judith Sedora Stimson Mellish (1864–1954).
-Mellish lived outside of Madison, Wisconsin in Cottage Grove.
+Arthur was the son of an English clergyman who moved to the US.
+He later abandoned the family and worked as a railway crossing guard.
+Mellish grew up outside of Madison, Wisconsin in Cottage Grove.
+He taught himself and helped in farming.
+He completed the normal school curriculum of four years in just two.
+At 14 he bought a small Bardou refractor and then decided to build a larger telescope based on instructions in the Scientific American by George Willis Ritchey.
 By age 24 he was credited with discovering or co-discovering two comets: C/1907 G1 (Grigg–Mellish) and C/1907 T1 (Mellish) using home built telescopes, and received astronomical medals from both the United States and Mexico as a result.
 He later discovered another three comets: C/1915 C1 (Mellish), C/1915 R1 (Mellish), and C/1917 F1 (Mellish).

+Mellish wrote to Popular Mechanics about his telescope and wrote that he was open to help anyone else build one.
+This resulted in a flood of correspondence.
+By 1908, he had handled 300 letters.
+He also established a correspondence with A. R. Hassard of Toronto.

 In November 1915 he announced to have observed craters on Mars, and being the second person to do so after E. E. Barnard.
 Both claims are disputed to this day, but he is still credited to be the first human to recognize craters on Mars using the great 40-inch Yerkes refractor.